Building A Budget With Allocations - All Flexibility Levels

 Budgeting Recommendations

 It is recommended that schools budget at a 1:250 ratio across all grade levels.
-See the English Learner Budget Guide section for more information on bilingual counselors.
+See the Multilingual Learner budget guide section for more information on Bilingual Counselors.

 Role of the School Counselor